-The Master Drainage Plan for this reach of Coal Creek identifies acquisition, storm sewer enlargements, bridge replacements and channel improvements as the most cost-effective solutions for flooding in RLA #43.
-There are presently no funded Capital Improvement Projects for future flood control projects that would benefit this area.
+The Master Drainage Plan for this reach of Little Haikey Creek identifies the most costeffective structural solutions (enlarged inlets and storm sewers) for the area.
+The Non-Structural Plan identifies buildings where a structural solution is not cost-effective, and acquisition is the recommended solution.
+There are presently no funded Capital Improvement Projects for future flood control projects in this area.